 You cannot help people permanently by doing for them what they could and

 I am not here to "help" anyone.
 I am only here for one thing: to teach people

 how to make websites, in the most professional and quality manner possible.

-job, even when i was back in the US for a year!
+(Even when i was stuck back in the US for a year, i was teaching people

 Things have changed